ietf-wg-nmop/Logistic/Chairs-Sync-Meeting-Points.md

 https://github.com/orgs/ietf-wg-nmop/projects/1

 # Agenda Items (01/19/2025)
+* Go through all docs for next steps
+* Should we do an NMOP wiki e.g. https://wiki.ietf.org/en/group/bfd

+# Agenda Items (01/19/2025)
 * NMOP session request (can we request for morning so that Reshad can attend remotely?)
 * NMOP 125 organization
 * Go through docs for next steps